 Welcome to MSC: the Web's #1 Blog on Christopher Marlowe

 We kicked off in May 2008.
 We're a blog dedicated to the brilliant Elizabethan playwright Christopher Marlowe.
 Yes, we believe he could have authored many of the Shakespeare works, and so we offer up hearty servings of delicious intrigue.
-Stay awhile and also enjoy our few non-literary diversions.
-Thanks for visiting, and we hope you come back again!
+Thanks for visiting!

 THE POWER OF US: KIT Marlowe Up, Earl of Oxford Down